frankfont/zcmd/README.md

 PURPOSE
 =======
-The ZCMD framework is a collection of utilities and configuration conventions that facilitate the operation and management of docker containers and collections of containers ("zcmd stacks").
+The ZCMD framework is a collection of bash and python utilities and configuration conventions that facilitate the operation and management of docker containers and collections of containers ("zcmd stacks").